Thursday, January 7, 2016

 Indeed Heaven and Earth will pass away, but not one dot or one iota of the Law shall pass away until all is accomplished (Matthew 5:18).

-Some individuals who grasp the implications of what is written within these pages, after having read them, actually question why they had not acquired the body of knowledge contained within this book after ten years of formal study.
+Some individuals who grasp the implications of what is written within these pages, after having read them, actually question why they had not acquired the body of knowledge contained in this book after ten years of formal study.
 What is the reason for their lack of knowledge?
-What we learn from God has to become applied knowledge.
+What we learn from God must become applied knowledge.

 The depth of truth contained within the only words written by the Finger of God covers numerous disciplines.
-Yet these words are the milk of the word that are essential for us Christians to understand, if we are to truly walk in the victory of the Melchezidek priesthood that Jesus has made available for all who believe (1 John 2:3-6; Hebrews 5:9-14; 1 Peter 2:2-9).
+Yet these words are the milk of the Word that is essential for us Christians to understand if we are to truly walk in the victory of the Melchizedek priesthood that Jesus has made available for all who believe (1 John 2:3-6; Hebrews 5:9-14; 1 Peter 2:2-9).
+Meat goes deeper.

-[i] The apostles always baptized people into the name of Lord Jesus Chrst and did not use the formula “Father, Son and Holy Spirit” and because of this, some people think Mathew 28:19 was changed from “baptize in my name” to “ baptize in the name of the three titles of Father, Son, and Holy Spirit.”
+[i] The apostles always baptized people into the name of Lord Jesus Christ and did not use the formula “Father, Son and Holy Spirit” and because of this, some people think Mathew 28:19 was changed from “baptize in my name” to “ baptize in the name of the three titles of Father, Son, and Holy Spirit.”
+This formula also being missing in the oldest manuscripts.